Fajitas 11

 2. “Shock” vegetables at the right time

-Toss asparagus, broccoli, or green beans into boiling water for two to six minutes, they’ll keep their color and their crisp-tender texture.
-But if you don’t “shock” those veggies at that point (by removing them out of the boiling water and placing them into ice water or at least rinsing under cold running water) to stop the cooking process, the heat will continue to cook them to the point that they turn dark green and flabby.
+Toss veggies like asparagus, broccoli, or green beans into boiling water for two to six minutes, they’ll keep their color and their crisp-tender texture.
+But if you don’t “shock” those veggies at that point (by removing them from the boiling water and placing them into ice water or at least rinsing them under cold running water) to stop the cooking process, the heat will continue to cook them to the point that they turn dark green and flabby.
 This is not a concern if you serve them immediately.

 3. Cook with the seasons